mediapeers/ansible-role-aws_nat/README.md

 ## Role Variables
 * `nat_eni_id: eni-abc123` - The id of the ENI to be attached, create it before and add it to your VPC routing table
+* `aws_region: us-east-1` - AWS region your VPC is in
-* `vpc` - this should contain the return values of the VPC setup with the Ansible VPC module
+* `vpc_private_subnets` - this should contain a list of subnet dictioanaries (like the ones returned by ec2 modules), this role looks for the cidr dict value.

 ## Dependencies
 Depends on no other ansible roles.